Clear, Concise notes are more effective than copious notes.

 Make all notes on loose leaf paper.
 In an upper corner title and date each sheet as you use it.

 Rewrite and combine your old study and lecture notes into a new single set of notes or outline.
-Use them as a replacement for your old notes in the loos-leaf binder.
-This gives you complete control of, and fast access to, a crucial part of the learning process - Your Course Notes - their organization, additions, replacements and rewrites!
+Use them as a replacement for your old notes in the loose-leaf binder.

 Sit near the front of the class to avoid distractions.